atrocore/atrocore/docs/01.atrocore/18.master-data-management/19.clusters/index.md

 Below the cluster summary, two collapsible panels are displayed:

 - **Master Records** – lists all master records linked to the cluster.
-- **Staging Records** – lists all staging records linked to the cluster.
+- **Contributor Records** – lists all contributor records linked to the cluster.

 Record names within both panels are clickable links that open the respective record's detail page.